Refinitiv/Real-Time-SDK/Java/README.md

 Ant can be downloaded from http://ant.apache.org

 Navigate to `Eta/Source`
--	Run `ant all` to build Stub libraries and Reactor and its dependencies
+-	Run `ant all` to build Reactor and its dependencies.
+This will use the fully functional JAR files and libraries provided in the `Libs` location of the `Elektron-SDK-BinaryPack` repository.
--	Run `ant build-stubs` to build only the Stub libraries
+-	Run `ant build-stubs` to build only the Stub libraries.
+This will overwrite libraries in the `Libs` location with the built stub libraries.
 -	Run `ant build` or `ant build-valueadd` to build only Reactor and its dependencies.
-This is the default build to avoid clobbering any binary pack libraries.

-**NOTE:** You must build the stub libraries prior to building the Reactor and its dependencies.
+This will link to the fully functional JAR files and libraries provided in the `Libs` location.
+This is the same as the `ant all` target.

 ####2) Build the ETA API Examples